stephenanayashilliard/Stock-Analysis/README.md

 The new runtimes were 0.453125 seconds for 2017 and 0.09375  seconds 2018.

 ## Summary
+The final project did provide the automated analysis the client requested.
+However, when you compare the original programing to the refactored program, the process the refactored report for 2017 was actually slight over 7 seconds slower than the original program.
+Only the refractored 2018 report showed any increase in efficiency.

 ### Advantages and Disadvantages of Refactoring Code
 ### Comparison of the Advantages and Disadvantages between the Original and Refactored VBA Script.